The Pros and Cons of Starting a Party-Planning Business

-Some of the reasons you might want to start a party planning business include:
+Some of the reasons you might want to start a party-planning business include:

-- Startup costs for a party planning business are relatively low since no storefront is necessary.
+- Startup costs for a party-planning business are relatively low since no storefront is necessary.
 Your base of operations likely will be your home and the vehicle you use to travel to your clients.
 You'll be able to deduct these expenses when you file your taxes.

 - You can work as much or as little as you want.
-This can be a side job to earn extra income, but if you build up a large enough client base, this could be a full-time job.
+It can be a side job to earn extra income, but if you build up a large enough client base, this could be a full-time job.
 Depending on multiple factors, typical salaries for party planners can range from $45,000 annually up to $70,000 annually.

 - It can be fun work offering a lot of variety.
 Parties might include receptions for weddings and other life events, but they also might include corporate events.
 Parties also can range from small, informal gatherings to large and elaborate events complete with entertainment.

-- The more your business grows the greater your opportunity to market yourself.
+- The more your business grows, the greater your opportunity to market yourself.
 There is a potential client in every attendee at the parties you plan, making your events the perfect marketing tool.

-Some of the potential challenges of starting a party planning business include:
+Some of the potential challenges of starting a party-planning business include:

 - Marketing will be an additional cost.
 When just starting out, you'll need to have a strong marketing plan to start building a base of clients.
 Establishing a detailed website is a must, and advertising on the vehicle you'll be using also may be beneficial.